me-box/GitHubReleaseTool/README.md

    - Tag the main repo and all core components with the new version using the GitHub API
    - Create/Update the Version file in the main databox repo
    - Create the release on the main repo using the GitHub API with the generated changelog
+- if the -docs tag is enabled
+  - build a documents files from the repos listed in the Docs section of the config file
+  - Todo: upload the docs with a release

 ## Building
 ```